 To apply for admission to the Special Education Transition to Adulthood Online Graduate Certificate Program, complete the application process which begins at the link below.
 Applicants must have completed a baccalaureate degree or higher from a regionally accredited college or university.
-We are currently accepting applications for the spring 2017 semester.
-The application deadline is Friday, December 2nd.
-Apply now to avoid last minute processing delays.
+We are currently accepting applications for the spring 2018 semester.

 Applications will be evaluated upon receipt of all required documentation: